ULTRONLORD/CSC-313/README.md

----

 # 🚀 Project Overview

 Welcome to the repository!
-This project includes **five files**, each addressing a specific assigned question.
-Follow the steps below to get started with ease!
+This project has been streamlined into a **single, well-organized file** containing code solutions to all assigned questions.
+Each section of the file is clearly separated, numbered, and commented for clarity and ease of navigation.
+Follow the steps below to dive right in!

 ---

 ## 🛠️ Prerequisites

-Before running the code, make sure you have the following tools set up:
+Before running the code, ensure you have the following tools installed:

-1. **Java Development Kit (JDK)**: Ensure you have a JDK installed on your system.
+1. **Java Development Kit (JDK)**
-   - [Download JDK](https://www.oracle.com/java/technologies/javase-downloads.html) if you don’t have it already.
+   - Install a JDK if you don’t have one already: [Download JDK](https://www.oracle.com/java/technologies/javase-downloads.html).
+2. **NetBeans IDE**
-2. **NetBeans IDE**: For a seamless experience, we recommend using the NetBeans editor.
+   - For a seamless experience, we recommend using NetBeans: [Download NetBeans](https://netbeans.apache.org/download/).
-   - [Get NetBeans](https://netbeans.apache.org/download/) to set up your environment.

 ---

 ## 📂 File Structure

-Each file in this repository corresponds to a specific question.
-Feel free to explore them and run the code for learning or testing purposes!
+The entire project is now contained in **a single Java file**, which is divided into clearly labeled sections.
+Each section addresses a specific question, making it easy to locate, study, and test any part of the code.

 ---

 ## 🚀 Running the Code

 1. Open **NetBeans IDE**.
-2. Import the respective file into your project directory.
+2. Import the file into your project directory.
+3. Navigate to the relevant section if needed.
-3. Compile and run the code using the **Run** button or `Shift + F6`.
+4. Compile and run the code using the **Run** button or the `Shift + F6` shortcut.

-That's it!
-You’re good to go. 🎉
+That’s it!
+You’re ready to explore and test the solutions. 🎉

 ---

 ## 💡 Need Help?

-If you encounter any issues or have questions, feel free to raise an [issue](https://github.com/issues) or reach out.
+Encounter an issue or have questions?
+Don’t hesitate to open an [issue](https://github.com/issues) or reach out for assistance.

 ---

 Happy coding! 😊

----